Early postnatal hospital discharge: Morbidity

 Although conclusions on the effects of early postnatal hospital discharge on morbidity of newborns remain unclear, it has been suggested that newborns discharged within 24 hours of birth are more likely to require readmission by one month compared to newborns discharged after 24 hours.
 The main reason for newborn readmission was jaundice, which occurred at a higher rate than newborns discharged later. be re-hospitalised for jaundice.
 It has also been suggested that there are higher rates of dehydration in early discharged newborns compared to newborns discharged later.

-In contrast, a systematic literature review has found no significant differences in complication rates, type and occurrence of newborn morbidities between newborns who were discharged early and those who were discharged later on.
-Even after three weeks, no differences of complication rates were found between newborns who were discharged early and newborns who stayed at the hospital for a conventional duration.
+In contrast, a systematic literature review has found no significant differences in complication rates, type, and occurrence of newborn morbidities between newborns who were discharged early and those who were discharged later on.
+Even after three weeks, no differences in complication rates were found between newborns who were discharged early and newborns who stayed at the hospital for a conventional duration.

 Guidelines and policies

 Canada

-The Healthy Babies Healthy Children program initiated by the Ontario Ministry of Health and Long-Term Care includes a policy for hospitals to provide mothers with the option of staying at the hospital postpartum for up to 60 hours.
+The Healthy Babies Healthy Children program, initiated by the Ontario Ministry of Health and Long-Term Care, includes a policy for hospitals to provide mothers with the option of staying at the hospital postpartum for up to 60 hours.
 The policy was put in place in 1999, supported by the provision of government funds as a part of the Healthy Babies Healthy Children Postpartum Enhancement, which aims to encourage hospital care for all mothers and newborns.
 This policy of guaranteed optional 60 hours postnatal hospital stay was implemented due to a case in which a newborn died after being discharged from hospital early, as well as pronouncements made by the Canadian Paediatric Society.

 The Canadian Paediatric Society provides a statement which aims to guide the facilitation of postnatal hospital discharge.
 This position statement offers discharge readiness checklists for the newborn and mother, such as the need for a physical examination of the newborn during the first 24 to 72 hours after birth before they are discharged.

 United States

 In the United States, the Newborns' and Mothers' Health Protection Act of 1996 requires health insurance providers and health plans to provide benefits for hospital stays related to childbirth of less than 48 hours for vaginal delivery and 96 hours for cesarean delivery.
-Early discharge is permitted as an exception if both the insurance or health plan provider and mother are in agreement.
+Early discharge is permitted as an exception if both the insurance or health plan provider and mother agree.

 The American Academy of Pediatrics (AAP) provides 17 guidelines and recommendations for early postnatal hospital discharge of healthy infants.
 AAP suggests that these 17 criteria should be met before the discharge of an infant following an uncomplicated pregnancy and delivery.